collindching/multilevel-modeling/README.md

 ## Multilevel Modeling Learning Plan

-Multilevel models are also known as hierarchical linear models (HLMs), linear mixed effects models (LMEs), and linear mixed models (LMMs).
+This plan is a focused and structured approach to learning multilevel models.
+These are also known as hierarchical linear models (HLMs), linear mixed effects models (LMEs), and linear mixed models (LMMs).

-In my work at Facebook, I use linear mixed models to quantify marketing impacts on consumer sentiment.
-I created this plan to have a deliberate and structured approach to learning multilevel models.
+I use linear mixed models in my work at Facebook to quantify the effect of marketing inputs on brand sentiment.

-Below, I lay out my learning goals, exercises to complete, and curriculum to consume.
-Core work components are notes, blog posts, and projects.
+Below, I lay out learning goals, exercises to complete, and curriculum.
+Core work components will be notes, blog posts, and projects.

+Reach out at collindching@gmail.com if you'd like to discuss anything related to this curriculum.

 ## Learning Goals